Why Deep Sleep Is Essential for Memory and Learning

 In practice, a medical student cramming for 20 hours straight is actually working against their biology.
 While they are "inputting" data, the neural gates to the long-term storage (the neocortex) remain closed because the system hasn't had the restorative downtime required to open them.
 Real-world observations show that subjects who sleep after a task perform significantly better in recall tests than those who remain awake for the same duration.

-The Hidden Costs of Cognitive Fragmentation
+Costs of Fragmentation

 The modern professional often prides themselves on "getting by" on five hours of sleep, unaware of the compounding interest of cognitive debt.
 The primary mistake is the reliance on caffeine or modafinil to mask adenosine buildup, which does nothing to facilitate the actual memory consolidation that only occurs during NREM cycles.